nathan-jon3s/NurStash/src/pages/docs/health-assess.md

 description: This is the assessment that is performed on every patient.
 ---

-This is the assessment that is performed on every patient.

----

-## What is a Health Assessment?

-This is the assessment that is performed on every patient.

 ## First Steps

 Come in, knock on the door, and introduce yourself